ersin-ertan/kotlinx.coroutines/coroutines-guide.md

 ### Making computation code cancellable

-There are two ways to cancel computation.
-Periodically invoke the suspending function [yield], or explicitly check the cancellation status.
+* Periodically invoke the suspending function [yield]
+* Explicitly check the cancellation status.

 Replace `while (i < 10)` in the previous example with `while (isActive)`.